Making the Most of Art Gallery Shows and Exhibits:

 * The gallery owner sells your art for you; you don't have to sell it yourself.
 That's obvious.
-What's not so obvious is that they also act as qualified intermediaries, as advocate for you in a variety of ways to a variety of people in a variety of circumstances.
+What's not so obvious is that they also act as qualified intermediaries, as advocates for you in a variety of ways to a variety of people in a variety of circumstances.
 They field those sensitive or uncomfortable questions like "Is this a good investment?" or "Do you think this is a good artist to buy?" or "How do you think this artist will do in the future" or "Why does it cost so much?" or "What's your best price?" and so on.
-Sure, some artists are good at selling and answering questions like these, a few artists love selling, but most would rather have nothing to do with this aspect of the business.
+Sure, some artists are good at selling and answering questions like these, a few artists are great at selling, but most would rather have nothing to do with this aspect of the business.
 And last but definitely not least, having someone handle your sales gives you freedom to place substantially more focus on your art.

-The most established and experienced galleries sell hundreds, even thousands of works of art.
+The most established and experienced galleries have sold hundreds, even thousands of works of art during their careers.
 They know what to say, how to say it, how to convey that a work of art is worth buying; they can even sense when collectors are ready to buy.
-More established galleries have reputations for being among the best in their fields and collectors who patronize them know what to expect when they get there.
+The more established galleries have reputations for being among the best in their fields and collectors who patronize them know what to expect when they get there.
 They have proven track records of representing and showing exceptional art and artists.
 At these galleries, people don't necessarily have to be sold to.
 They go, they see and they buy because they know based on the gallery's history and accomplishments what they're getting in advance.
 No matter how important your art is or how brilliant you are, you can't beat having a respected gallery showing and telling people good things on your behalf.